ibm-cloud-docs/api-handbook/fundamentals/methods.md

 headers](/docs/api-handbook/fundamentals/headers.html#preference-headers) SHOULD be supported to give the client control over whether the resource is included.

-Fields which are not mutable or not recognized SHOULD be ignored, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs)
+Fields which are not mutable or not recognized MUST result in a `400` status code and appropriate error response model.

 ### Other uses
+{: #post-other-uses}

 Since `POST` requests are the only avenue for handling unsafe, non-idempotent, or safe and body-bearing[^safe-with-body] operations that don't fit into another category, a `POST` request MAY